fronto/reading_guide/README.md

 Understand the difference between virtualization and containerization.
 Try using  at least one of the tools and libraries that allow for the rapid creation of VMs and containers (such as Vagrant and Docker).
 Understand the advantages of scripting environments, when it comes to horizontal scaling and load-balancing.
 Understand the advantages of scripting environments when it comes to creating  a deployment pipeline where the workstation, QA, Staging and production are almost exactly the same.

 Develop an affinity with agile development processes.
 Find out who W. Edwards Demming was and find out a little about Japanese lean manufacturing.
 Find out how the software industry has tried to use these ideas to solve the Software Productivity Crisis.
 Important points are focusing on quality (refactoring, TDD) at the micro-level to improve productivity at the macro-level (rapid, reliable software releases).
 Identifying bottlenecks and waste in a process by taking measurements (such as how long does it take to get from a git push to a production release?).
 Understand that measurements are subject to statistical variation and may not be accurate in the short term.
 This is particularly the case for user story points during a sprint.
-It is necessary to aggregate measurements to get useful information (i.e. “what is the average story point velocity of the team over 8 sprints?” is a better question to ask than “how long did Rosa take to do task X?”).
+It is necessary to aggregate measurements to get useful information (i.e. "what is the average story point velocity of the team over 8 sprints?" is a better question to ask than "how long did Rosa take to do task X?").
 Look at the similarities between a Demming cycle and a unit test.
 Try and see everything thing as repeated cycles of varying duration (from running a unit test, to daily stand-ups, to sprints).
 Each iteration is a chance to improve on the one that came before it.
 Unlike building a bridge or developing an oil platform, software is malleable, you can change it after you have made it, and therefore lends itself to short iterative cycles rather than phased (waterfall) development models used in other engineering disciplines.
 Realize that scrum is just a business process and does nothing to address the technical side of agile software development.
 Many companies abuse scrum and use it as a way of micro-managing their staff, focusing exclusively on how fast features are delivered while neglecting the accretion of technical debt, resulting in misplaced blame and failed projects.
 Scrum has spawned a cottage industry with certifications and consultants peddling scrum as the secret sauce which will save your project.
 It is useful but it is not a panacea.
 It is outright harmful when misused in the way I have described above.
-Fowler refers to this is as “flaccid scrum”.
+Fowler refers to this is as "flaccid scrum".

 The problem: